 Guidelines to the public:

-- Avoid the emergency room unless it is essential.
-Help keep those with critical needs from exposure.
+- Visit the emergency room if it is essential.

-- Practice good personal hygiene.
-Frequent hand washing, coughing into elbow, avoid touching face.
+- Practice frequent hand washing, coughing into an elbow, avoid touching the face.

 - Socially distance.
 Protect those who might not recover as easily.

 - Wear a mask in public (make your own here).

 - Follow Nebraska's Directed Health Measures.

 - Find frequently asked questions about the COVID-19 vaccine here.